Interested in working with us?

 Fracture Clinic (Queens campus)

 The fracture clinic rotation is a vibrant, diverse, and fast paced environment.
 It provides the opportunity to work closely alongside our orthopaedic medical, nursing and OT colleagues.
-You will develop skills in assessment and treatment of acute pathologies, alongside the ability to triage referrals and transfer care to other healthcare providers.
+You will develop skills in assessment and rehabilitation of acute pathologies, alongside the ability to triage referrals and transfer care to other healthcare providers.

 The hand therapy service will provide the opportunity to work alongside expert Clinical Specialists (Physiotherapy and Occupational Therapy).
 You will be given training and support to develop your skills in both elective and trauma hand assessment / rehabilitation.
 The service also includes care for those with peripheral nerve and brachial plexus injury.
-There is a strong emphasis on multidisciplinary working.
-This is a friendly and supportive team dedicated to supporting personal development through clinical competencies

 Burns and Plastics (City campus)